shap/shap/CONTRIBUTING.md

 To build the documentation locally:

-1. Navigate to the `docs` directory
+1. Navigate to the `docs` directory.
-2. Run `make html`
+2. Run `make html`.
-3. Open "_build/html/index.html" in your browser
+3. Open "_build/html/index.html" in your browser.